 5. Create a “per-table” breakdown

 To add to that, we also included a drop-down of menu choice + doneness and adult/kids.
-This way, you, your venue coordinator, and your caterer can clearly follow through and set up accordingly.
+This way, once you share this accordingly, you, your venue coordinator, and your caterer can clearly follow through and set up accordingly.

 For you, you can see exactly how many dietary restrictions are needed per table, and it might help you with grouping people together.